 Happy Valley’s first and only goat yoga classes are available at historic Nittany Meadow Farm.
 Beginners are welcome.
 The farm also offers private visits – and snuggles – with these very social and adorable animals.

 4. Explore under-the-radar ‘agventures”

 Small family farms can be found throughout Centre County (See accompanying article).
 Visiting them is a wonderful way to learn more about our agricultural community, and appreciate what they grow and raise.

 5. Enjoy farm fresh ice cream

 Berkey Creamery and Meyer Dairy are legendary stops for local ice cream.
 However, those iconic establishments have some company.
-Wasson Farm near Boalsburg and Inglebean Ice Cream in Millheim also offer the farm fresh frozen treats – and scratch-made toppings – to cool off from the summer heat.
+Wasson Farm near Boalsburg and Long Lane Farm Stand and more.

 6. Complete the Central PA Tasting Trail